-ECS specialises in blending traditional craftsmanship with cutting-edge building science to create visually stunning and highly efficient building restorations in challenging locations.
+ECS blends traditional craftsmanship with cutting-edge building science to create visually stunning and highly efficient building restorations in challenging locations.

 In recent years, there has been a significant shift towards remodelling, renovating, and repurposing existing structures, particularly older buildings.
 This trend is driven by various factors, with an estimated 70% of construction projects in 2024 focusing on remodels.